An efficient all-optical switch using a lambda atom in a cavity QED system: Parameter dependence

 In Fig.~\ref{gbD}, we provide examples of optimized values of $D$ for various choices of the parameters.
 For fixed $g_b$, we observe that $D$ decreases when $\kappa_a=\kappa_b$ or $\gamma_a$ is increased, whereas $D$ increases with $g_b$.
 This suggests that strong coupling generally leads to higher values of $D$, but the coupling for the $a$-mode should be adjusted appropriately depending on the coupling for the $b$-mode.
 We also observe that $D$ can be very close to unity.

 Figure \ref{optpar} shows an example of the optimal values of the optimized parameters.
 Except for the very left part of the figure, we have $\delta\approx g_b$, while $g_a$, $\Theta_a$, and $\Delta$ are significantly smaller.
-We note that the eigenvalues of \eqref{matrix} are approximately $\pm g_b$ and $\delta$ in this regime, and hence two of the resonances in the simplified model approximately coincide.
+We note that the eigenvalues of \eqref{matrix} are approximately $\pm \hbar g_b$ and $\hbar\delta$ in this regime, and hence two of the resonances in the simplified model approximately coincide.
 The inset shows that the precise value of $g_a$ is not critical for the performance, which is a significant experimental advantage.
+In general, we find that intermediate values of the parameters are typically preferred compared to hard limits, and this makes it more difficult to derive approximate analytical expressions for the quantities of interest.
 Finally, we note that it is important to avoid $\Theta_a+\delta=0$.
-If $\Theta_a+\delta=0$, the Raman transition between $|G\rangle$ and $|H\rangle$ is on resonance, and the lambda system quickly evolves into a dark state, which does not interact with the cavity modes.
+If $\Theta_a+\delta=0$, the Raman transition between $|G\rangle$ and $|H\rangle$ is on resonance, and the lambda system quickly evolves into a dark state, which does not interact with the cavity modes regardless of the amplitude driving them.
 Specifically, the steady state of the system takes the form

 where $|\xi_a\rangle$ ($|\xi_b\rangle$) is a coherent state with amplitude $\xi_a=\mathcal{E}_a/(\kappa_a-i\Theta_a)$ ($\xi_b=\mathcal{E}_b/\kappa_b$) and $c_H/c_G=-g_b\xi_b/(g_a\xi_a)$.